mateusmuller/kind-madeeasy/README.md

 That's it.
 It will download kind, kubectl and helm (if they don't exist yet) and build the whole thing.

-If you just want the cluster, you can disable the two things with `--no-monitoring` and `--no-ingress`.
+If you just want the cluster, you can disable the two things with `--no-monitoring` and `--no-nginx`.

 Feel free to contribute.